Why Is Insulin Expensive? The Reasons And How To Get It Cheaper!

 Now with the spiking insulin prices, along with patients who can barely afford them, the challenge is getting these medications at sufficiently affordable costs to keep patients alive.

 Insulin prices cannot be affected by any other means than to seek alternative methods to obtain insulin.
 The best option by far to obtain insulin is to register for a patient assistance program.

 We work with over 180 pharmaceutical manufacturers and utilize their patient assistance programs to provide you with a flat-rate cost for your medication.
-Enroll with us to find out if you are eligible to pay only $50 a month for each of your medications.
+Enroll with us to find out if you are eligible to pay only $60.00 a month through Prescription Hope’s medication access service for each of your medications.

 Once you have been pre-qualified and your first charge has been paid but we find we can’t get your medication, you will be refunded any service fees paid for the medication.